 We tend to think about wind mostly during crane operations, however there’s another side to it and it is when the cranes are parked or out of service.
 The news this week from Vertikal brought two stories of two crawler cranes collapsing due to wind gust and are now probably out of service.

 Fortunately, no one was injured in these two accidents.

 There are many reasons why this can happen, and when it comes to wind there are three main reasons that tend to repeat:

-These can be easily 2 or 3 times the average wind speed.
-If our wind speed meter shows normally 40mph quite continuously, it can be no surprise to see a wind gust of double that wind speed.
-You can see an example of this below
+Wind gusts can easily be 2 or 3 times the average wind speed.
+If our wind speed meter normally shows 40mph quite continuously, it can be no surprise to see a wind gust of double that wind speed.
+You can see an example of this below:

 This is one that we hear more often, when cranes are parked or not operating during the night.
 Wind is very variable and difficult to predict since the surroundings impact the force of the wind.
 A crane can be left with the boom partially retracted or parked for what it could be a normal night, only to have a sudden drop of atmospheric pressure and the wind starts to pick up very quickly.
 In the case of a crawler crane, it is a lot more difficult to leave the boom freewheeling like a tower crane.

-WINDCRANE is a live system, and we have helped a lot of crawler crane operators to keep in contact with their cranes even when no staff is on site since all the data is transmitted real time over the GSM network without the need of any base station.
+WINDCRANE is a live system, and we have helped a lot of crawler crane operators to keep in contact with their cranes, even when no staff is on site.
+All the data is transmitted real time over the GSM network without the need of any base station.

 Most of our systems are often used for weather claim conflicts and maximising lifting time, however our main core priority is always safety and this is the reason we always provide remote live access and instant notifications to all our customers of the wind speed surrounding their crane fleets.
 Not only that but we can provide wind forecast for any crane with corrected height wind calculation and the potential of high wind risk disruption to the project on a weekly basis.